zeebe-io/enhancements/ZEP008-hot-backup.md

 ### Detailed Backup Process in Zeebe

 Taking backup of a partition can take a long time.
-We do not want to block the StreamProcessor during this period.
-To prevent blocking, we should allow the backup to be taken concurrently to the StreamProcessor.
+We do not want to block the `StreamProcessor` during this period.
+To prevent blocking, we should allow the backup to be taken concurrently to the `StreamProcessor`.
 When the backup is taken concurrently, it leads to other challenges.
 Snapshot is also taken concurrently, and a concurrent snapshot can lead to log compaction.
 So before the backup is taken, a new snapshot might have been taken resulting in deleting the old snapshot and compacting the log.
-The new snapshot might be already at a position further to the checkpointPosition rendering the backup to be invalid.
+The new snapshot might be already at a position greater than the `checkpointPosition` rendering the backup to be invalid.
 The challenge here is to allow asynchronous backup while preventing concurrent snapshots and compaction from making the backup invalid.

-We extend the high-level process described in [Guide-level explanation](internal-bakcup-process) to allow asynchronous backup as follows.
+We extend the high-level process described in [Guide-level explanation](internal-backup-process) to allow asynchronous backup as follows.

 The components involved in Backup.
 * A Coordinator